agilepro/epiconsciousness/docs/Religion/pascal-wager.md

 ## It Assumes One Religion

 The wager fails because it assumes that there is one and only one religion.
+To Pascal, a French European in the mid 1600's when Catholic church was dominant, it might appear so.
 Thus choosing to believe in god is a binary choice.
 Either you do or you do not.
 And either that one religion is true, or not.

-But we have over 4000 religions in the world today.
+But we actually have over 4000 religions in the world today.
 How do you know if you are praying to the right one.
 Worshipping the wrong god is as bad as worshiping no god -- in fact it might be worse in some cases.
 You only get the afterlife if you believe in the right god.
 The truth table looks like the following.

 ![](pascal-wager-img1.jpg)